fschupp/redmine_issue_priorities_per_tracker/README.md

 Since PrototypeJS was removed in Rails 3.2, this plugin now depends on the [redmine_prototype_js](http://github.com/fschupp/redmine_prototype_js) Plugin which provides this functionality.

-=Note=: You do not have to enable the loading of the libraries since the controller automatically loads prototype.js when necessary.
+_Note_: You do not have to enable the loading of the libraries since the controller automatically loads prototype.js when necessary.

 Please apply general instructions for plugins [here](http://www.redmine.org/wiki/redmine/Plugins).